-Mossop & Keanrick: Aahhhhh.
-Hot potato, off his drawers, Puck will make amends.
+Mossop & Keanrick: Aahhhhh!
+Hot potato, off with his drawers, Puck will make amends.
 Owwwwww.

 - In a modern-day BBC adaptation of the Scottish Play, the title character was a famous chef who flew into a rage if anyone ever mentioned Gordon Ramsay in his presence.
 In an amusing piece of Lampshade Hanging, his staff got around this by calling Ramsay "The Scottish Chef".